 Got invited for a Barbecue?
-Here are some barbecue (BBQ) etiquette that might help you when you are going to an Aussie BBQ:
+Here are 8 barbecue (BBQ) etiquette that might help you when you are going to an Aussie BBQ:

-2. Don’t wear too formal clothes like coats, ties and It is perfectly fine to wear shorts and thongs as it a relaxed social event.
+Don’t wear too formal clothes like coats, ties, etc. It is perfectly fine to wear shorts and thongs as it a relaxed social event.
 Leave all your formals at home.

-3. Don’t tell the host how to cook or BBQ as they might take an offence for that unless they ask for your help themselves in that.
-Also, it is a good idea to compliment and thank the BBQ chef like you would do at any other such occasion.
+Don’t tell the host how to cook or BBQ as they might take an offense for that unless they ask for your help themselves in that.
+Also, it is a good idea to compliment and thank the BBQ chef as you would do at any other such occasion.

-6. Also, it is usually recommended to clean after yourself.
-Don’t leave your dirty cutlery, cups and plates hanging around here and there.
+Also, it is usually recommended to clean after yourself.
+Don’t leave your dirty cutlery, cups, and plates hanging around here and there.

-7. It is also a good etiquette to leave the unfinished food or drink with the host as gesture of thanks to the hosts even the one you brought as well.
+It is also good etiquette to leave the unfinished food or drink with the host as a gesture of thanks to the hosts even the one you brought as well.
 Don’t forget to bring back your utensils though.

-8. Last but not least, socialise and talk with others as BBQ’s are social events and a great way to network with other people as well.
-As an international student, it is vital to network with others and barbecue is one of the place to do so.
+Last but not least, socialise and talk with others as BBQ’s are social events and a great way to network with other people as well.
+As an international student, it is vital to network with others and a barbecue is one of the places to do so.

 Images via Giphy.com